Analytics Cards

 Pending

-If a Live campaign is paused, the state of the campaign changes to Pending.
-To resume the execution of a paused campaign in the Pending state, select the _Play _action icon.
+If a Live automation is paused, the status of the automation changes to Pending.
+To resume the execution of a paused automation in the Pending status, select the Play action icon.

 It will result in a pop-up dialog box asking to confirm the action.